 The middle school provides instruction in core content knowledge and skills as well as elective and exploratory experiences appropriate to the developmental needs of early adolescents.
 In bridging the gap between elementary school and high school, the middle school moves the student from the smaller environment of the elementary school to the departmentalized, diversified, and comprehensive instructional program available in the high school.
 Students are encouraged to explore and challenge themselves through a variety of subject areas and activities.
-The middle school day consists of seven periods.

 The city's three middle schools offer a unified body of instruction based on the Standards of Learning for the Commonwealth of Virginia.
-All middle school students take at least one period of each of the four core academic areas: English, math, science, and social studies.
+All middle school students (replace with are enrolled in classes in ) the four core academic areas: English, math, science, and social studies.
 Descriptions for these core academic courses are found in the core curriculum section of this document.

 In addition to the core academic courses, all students participate in a physical education and health course along with the opportunity for exploratory classes and/or electives.
-The exploratory classes are generally nine weeks in length whereas elective offerings are year-long or semester courses.
 In addition, some students are scheduled into RISE English or RISE math courses in order to provide additional support for academic success in one of these content areas.